fossasia/wp-tweet-feed-plugin/readme.txt

 4. By using some (X)HTML in the title element and adding a few styles and a background image, you could make it look like this.

 == Changelog ==

+= 1.4.9 =
+* Fixed an uncaught exception that could occur starting in 1.4.8

 = 1.4.8 =
 * The HTML has been changed for displaying profile images.
 If you show profile images, you may need to update your CSS accordingly